 Regardless, the general trend is clear: KERS was a genuine benefit at the start of a race.
 The trend is also consistent and significant enough that other possibilities (such as McLaren and Ferrari’s launch systems or driver launch abilities were simply better, independent of KERS) can realistically be dismissed as the main differentiater.
-Despite this, KERS cars did not always get the jump they needed.
-A good example was Räikkönen’s 2nd on the grid at Monaco: much was made of his potential to take the lead, only to see him lose a place instead at the worst possible circuit for overtaking.
+Despite this, KERS cars did not always get good starts.
+A good example was Räikkönen’s 2nd on the grid at Monaco.
+Much was made of his potential to take the lead, only to see him lose a place instead.

 KERS could be a useful asset in qualifying, with drivers able to use a full laps worth just before starting their lap, then getting another 6.7s boost on the lap itself.
-This, when combined with their aforementioned strong starts, meant that the cars could potential be in artificially strong positions early in races.
+When combined with their aforementioned strong starts, this meant that KERS cars could potential be in artificially strong positions early in races.

 Would KERS teams adjust their strategy due to this?
 Remember that cars in 2009 qualified (in Q3) with the fuel they started the race on, meaning a team could theoretically run heavier in qualifying knowing that their KERS use in qualifying and race starts could theoretically make up the difference.
 However, when I looked into this, I saw no significant difference in starting fuel loads of strategies employed.
 This may be due to the competitive nature of the 2009 season: with differences of a few tenths often putting drivers several places behind rivals.